gianlucaantonini/jampy/README.md

 ## Prerequisite

 Follow all the instruction to install the environment on your system.
-Make sure you have python3 installed on your system!
+Make sure you have python3 installed!

 ```bash